ricardojoserf/SharpNado/README.md

 - [SharpEA](https://github.com/ricardojoserf/SharpEA): Read, write and delete Extended Attributes (EAs) within NTFS, to hide malicious payloads

+- [SharpSelfDelete](https://github.com/ricardojoserf/Sharpselfdelete): PoC to self-delete a binary in C#.
+The process continues but the .exe file is removed from disk.

 - [StealthyEnv](https://github.com/ricardojoserf/StealthyEnv): Stealthier alternative to whoami.exe in C#, it gets environment variables from PEB (PRTL_USER_PROCESS_PARAMETERS)

 - [WhoamiAlternatives](https://github.com/ricardojoserf/WhoamiAlternatives): Different methods to get current username without using whoami, based on vx-underground posts